emilianoyoung/ai/_posts/_archive/2019-12-15-microsoft-releases-azure-bot-service-and-cognitive-services-language-understanding.md

 related:
   - title: "Machine Learning as a Service Market is set to Experience Revolutionary Growth by 2025| Google, Microsoft, IBM, Amazon Web Services"
-    excerpt: "Banking and Financial Services, Retail and E-Commerce, Media and Entertainment, Insurance, Healthcare, Defense, Others), Organization Sizes (Small and Medium Enterprises, Large Enterprises) To comprehend Global Machine Learning as a Service market dynamics ..."
+    excerpt: "Banking and Financial Services, Retail and E-Commerce, Media and Entertainment, Insurance, Healthcare, Defense, Others), Organization Sizes (Small and Medium Enterprises, Large Enterprises) To comprehend Global Machine Learning as a Service market dynamics in the world mainly, the worldwide Machine Learning as a Service market is analyzed ..."
     publishedDateTime: 2019-12-17T13:38:00Z
     sourceUrl: https://www.marketwatch.com/press-release/machine-learning-as-a-service-market-is-set-to-experience-revolutionary-growth-by-2025-google-microsoft-ibm-amazon-web-services-2019-12-17
     type: article